moby/moby/docs/sources/installation/gentoolinux.rst

 If you prefer to use the official binaries, or just do not wish to compile docker, emerge ``app-emulation/docker-bin`` instead.
-It is important to remember that Gentoo is still an unsupported platform, even when using the official binaries.
+It is important to remember that Gentoo is still an unofficial platform, even when using the official binaries.

 The package should already include all the necessary dependencies.
 For the